uulm-ai/scadd/README.md

 DDs are only unique for a given variable ordering. `Context[V, T]` maintains this ordering and takes care of ensuring diagram uniqueness. `Context[V, T]` offers methods for creating DDs.
 However, as seen above, these are usually not used directly and someting like `DecisionDiagram(1d)` is used instead.
 Calling `DecisionDiagram(1d)` requires an `implicit` context to be defined.
 Scadd is designed like this because it is often satisfactory to only work with a single context.
 It is therefore convenient to declare the context using an `implicit val` and then using `DecisionDiagram(1d)` and the like:

     implicit val context: Context[String, Double] = createContext(lexicographicOrdering)

+Once an implicit context is defined, `DecisionDiagram(1d)` implicitly uses `context` to create the diagram.
+In particular, this means that type parameters transfer to the created DDs, i.e. `DecisionDiagram(1d)` will be a `DecisionDiagram[String, Double]`.

 Scadd offers two separate implementations for DDs and their contexts.
 The above example uses `de.uniulm.dds.leanimpl._`, the alternative is `de.uniulm.dds.defaultimpl._`.
 Both offer the same functionality, but `leanimpl` uses less memory.